NoeliaCI/coffee-meows/README.md

 ### First Time User Goals
 * As a first time user, I want to understand the purpose of the website, so I can learn about the business offered.
-* As a first time user, I want to easily navigate through the website, so I can find fast the information I need.
+* As a first time user, I want to easily navigate through the website, so I can quickly find the information I need.
 * As a first time user, I want to locate the opening times, so I can plan a visit.

 ### Returning User Goals